 Your company should have a policy about drug use in the workplace, however CBD and the legalization of medical marijuana in many states complicates what you can and cannot legally require of your employees.
 Banning medical marijuana use could be comparable to attempting to ban the use of legally prescribed pain and other medications.
 According to the Employer’s Council, generally, employers do not have to accommodate the use of marijuana since the substance is illegal under federal law.
 However, there are some courts, such as in Massachusetts, that have declared that employers are required to at least consider the accommodation of off-duty use of medical marijuana.

 With the increased legalization of marijuana, it is possible that more courts will begin interpreting the Americans with Disabilities Act (ADA) and its state-specific equivalent laws to require companies to consider an employee’s use of medical marijuana as a reasonable accommodation.
 However, bear in mind the requirements that the accommodation not (a) present an undue hardship or (b) present a direct threat to the employee or the other employees in the workplace.
 CBD oil falls under neither of these requirements.

-Given current law, it is unlikely that an employer would be penalized for refusing to allow CBD as a reasonable accommodation unless a federal court has rules otherwise or a state law specifically requires employers to consider the use of CBD and/or medical cannabis as a reasonable accommodation for a disability.
-BUT (and this is an important clarification), companies must keep in mind that future legal changes, such as passage of the 2018 Farm Bill, could effect this analysis.
-For example, if the Farm Bill legalizes hemp-derived CBD, companies must at least consider the use of CBD as a reasonable accommodation.
+According to the law as it stands now, it is unlikely that an employer would face consequences for refusing to accept CBD as a reasonable accommodation unless a federal court ruled differently or a state law specifically mandates that employers take the use of CBD and/or medical cannabis into account when determining reasonable accommodations for a disability.
+BUT (and this is a crucial distinction), businesses must remember that this research may be affected by future law changes, including the adoption of the 2018 Farm Bill.
+For instance, if the Farm Bill makes CBD derived from hemp legal, businesses are required to at the very least take CBD use into account as a reasonable accommodation.